mesu-ai/dark-mode/README.md

 ## Local Storage Support

-The `next-theme` package automatically stores the user's theme preference in `localStorage` and loads it on page reload.
+The `react-next-theme` package automatically stores the user's theme preference in `localStorage` and loads it on page reload.
 This ensures a consistent experience across sessions.

 ## System Preferences Detection

-`next-theme` also detects the user's system-level theme preference (light or dark) using the `prefers-color-scheme` media query and applies it as the default theme if no preference is stored in `localStorage`.
+`react-next-theme` also detects the user's system-level theme preference (light or dark) using the `prefers-color-scheme` media query and applies it as the default theme if no preference is stored in `localStorage`.

 ---

 ## License

-`next-theme` is licensed under the [MIT License](LICENSE).
+`react-next-theme` is licensed under the [MIT License](LICENSE).
 ```

-### Instructions:

-1. Copy the above markdown.
-2. Paste it directly into your `README.md` file for your `next-theme` package.
-3. Adjust any content like `LICENSE` links or more specific examples if needed.

-Let me know if you need any adjustments or additional content for the README!